netdata/netdata/packaging/installer/README.md

 your defined policy allows (if any).

-Now you can run either the `kickstart.sh` or `kickstart-static64.sh` scripts using the `--local-tarball-override` option.
+Now you can run either the `kickstart.sh` or `kickstart-static64.sh` scripts using the `--local-files` option.
 This option requires you to specify the location and names of the files you just downloaded.

-!!! note When using `--local-tarball-override`, the `kickstart.sh` or
+!!! note When using `--local-files`, the `kickstart.sh` or
     `kickstart-static64.sh` scripts won't download any Netdata assets from the internet.
 But, you may still need a connection to install dependencies using your system's package manager.
 The scripts will warn you if your system